Astrid S. Tuminez

-Mary Astrid Segovia Tuminez (born 8 August 1964) is the seventh president of Utah Valley University (UVU) in Orem, Utah, and its first female president.
+Mary Astrid Segovia Tuminez (born 8 August 1964) is the seventh president of Utah Valley University in Orem, Utah, and its first female president.

 Early life and education

 Astrid Tuminez was born in a small island village in Iloilo province, the Philippines.
 Though raised in extreme poverty as the sixth of seven children, she received a scholarship at the age of five to attend a private school run by Catholic nuns, along with her older siblings.
 She credits much of her success and accomplishments to this pivotal moment in her life, and is passionate in her belief that education enables individuals to fulfill their dreams and maximize their potential:

 Tuminez first came to the United States at age 18 in 1982 on a student visa.
 That is when she began her study at Brigham Young University (BYU).
 She earned a bachelor's degree in Russian and international relations from BYU, a master's degree in Soviet Studies from Harvard University, and a Ph.D. in political science and government from the Massachusetts Institute of Technology.
 She was a program officer at the Carnegie Corporation of New York, focused on grantmaking in democratization, conflict prevention, and non-proliferation of weapons of mass destruction.
 Tuminez joined AIG Global Investments as a research director and ran the Moscow office of the Harvard Project on Strengthening Democratic Institutions, where she worked with leading reformers of communism.